 Use the PR tools at your disposal

 Don’t be afraid to promote yourself.
 Create a social media presence.
 Understand what makes you newsworthy.
 Have integrity.
 Take care of your clients and customers.
 Never underestimate the selling power of a smile.
 All of these things are free and build your brand.
-For more on this, check out our public relations case for tooting your own horn.

 Work your contacts